vexide/vexide/examples/README.md

 Fully functional robot programs.

 > [!NOTE]
-> These can be used as starting points for your own programs if you don't know where to start.
+> These can be used as starting points for your own programs if you don't know where to begin.

 ### [`split_arcade_drive`](./split_arcade_drive.rs)